apache/cloudstack-docs-install/source/index.rst

 .. figure:: /_static/images/acslogo.png
     :align: center

+.. warning:: We are in the process of changing documentation format as well as hosting mechanism.
+             Please be patient with us as we migrate our entire documentation to this new setup.

 This is the Apache CloudStack installation guide, for the Documentation home, the administrator guide or the Release-Notes please see:

 - `Documentation home <http://docs.cloudstack.apache.org>`_